 - Camelia Sinensis

-- Camelia Sinensis is White tea, it is gentle yet powerful.
-It has similar benefits to Green Tea with phenols and EGCG.
+- Camelia Sinensis is the leaves of green and white tea.
+It is beneficial as a beverage and when applied topically to skin and hair.
+It is gentle yet powerful.
+It contains phenols and EGCG.
 As a topical ingredient, it evens the skin tone.
 It is anti-inflammatory and antioxidant.
 It reduces redness and inflammation around the delicate eye area.
 White tea also contains EGCG, which enables the production of new cells in the epidermis .
 It contains phenols to strengthen collagen and elastin.
 This gives skin a bouncy, younger look while delaying wrinkles.

 Camellia Oleifera Seed Oil